alikureishy/ROBO-followme-project/README.md

 - [Conclusions](#conclusions)

 ## Overview
 This is an Image Segmentation project built as part of Udacity's 'Robotics Nanodegree Term 1' curriculum.
-It involves training a deep neural network using various mechanisms - such as Fully Convolutional Networks, Skip Connections, 1x1 Convolutions etc - to detect a person-of-interest from images captured by a Follow-Me drone, the purpose eventually being to be able to train a drone to follow-along with that person as they go jogging, walking etc. It was evaluated [https://review.udacity.com/#!/rubrics/1155/view] based on its IoU (Intersection-over-Union) performance on a provided test set.
+It involves training a deep neural network using a Fully Convolutional Network, as well as various other mechanisms - such as Skip Connections, 1x1 Convolutions etc - to detect a person-of-interest from images captured by a Follow-Me drone, the purpose eventually being to be able to train a drone to follow-along with that person as they go jogging, walking etc. It was evaluated [https://review.udacity.com/#!/rubrics/1155/view] based on its IoU (Intersection-over-Union) performance on a provided test set.

 The folder hierarchy is as follows:
 ```